+Committee Activities and Recommendations:
-The CFP Beef Grinding Log Committee recommended that this information be placed on the CFP website for use as a guidance document.
-This document contains a recommended set of practices and procedures for the production of raw ground beef at various types of retail food establishments.

-The Committee reviewed the current United States Department of Agriculture, Food Safety Inspection Service's (USDA/FSIS) guidance and proposed the following templates and instructions, best practices, and guidelines for beef grinding practices at retail:

-Beef Grinding Log Template - The Sample Ground Meat Record for Retail Establishments on page three shows the committee's conclusion of the minimum data points necessary on a beef grinding record log to successfully conduct a complete product traceback and recall.
+- 1. Progress on Overall Committee Activities - a.
+The committee met via phone conferencing (September 27, 2012, November 8, 2012, December13, 2012 - No quorum, February 14, 2012, May 9, 2013 - No quorum, and June 3, 2013 - No quorum) and email from October 2012 until September 2013.
+Guidelines were designed by the committee to provide a recommended set of practices and procedures for the production of raw ground beef at retail - b.
+Charge (a) The Committee reviewed the current United States Department of Agriculture, Food Safety Inspection Service's (USDA/FSIS) guidance and proposed the following templates and instructions, best practices and guidelines for beef grinding practices at retail: - i.
+Beef Grinding Log Template The Sample Ground Meat Record for Retail Establishments on page three shows the committee's conclusion of the minimum data points necessary on a beef grinding record log to successfully conduct a complete product traceback and recall.
 The basic components are:

-- Production Date;
+- 1. Production Date;

-- Name of Source Product Ground (Trim, Chub, "Pull backs", etc.);
+- 2. Name of Source Product Ground (Trim, Chub, "Pull backs", etc.);

-- Supplier Packed Date or Use by Date;
+- 3. Supplier Packed Date or Use by Date;

-- Establishment number of supplier;
+- 4. Establishment number of supplier;

-- Lot Number from supplier;
+- 5. Lot Number from supplier;

-- Retail label or menu description;
+- 6. Retail label or menu description;

-- Quantity in lbs. of product being ground;
+- 7. Quantity in lbs. of product being ground;

-- Time grinder cleaned and sanitized; and
+- 8. Time grinder cleaned and sanitized; and

-- Verification sign-off
+- 9. verification sign-off

+- ii.
 Note: It is very important that each product ground be recorded on the template in sequential order for traceability purposes.

-When feasible, the Committee highly encourages all retailers to adopt electronic recordkeeping along with scan technology to collect and maintain this important data as we feel scan technology will be more accurate and timely in the event of a "trace back".
+- iii.
+When feasible, the committee highly encourages all retailers to adopt electronic recordkeeping along with scan technology to collect and maintain this important data as we feel scan technology will be more accurate and timely in the event of a "trace back".
 We also recognize that smaller retailers will be challenged with financial and human resources to move to this standard today.
 In either event, being able to quickly provide accurate data is the requirement.

-Production Logs - A Beef Grinding Log may be used in conjunction with a company's beef production log (or cutting list) log.
+- iv.
+Production Logs A Beef Grinding Log may be used in conjunction with a company's beef production log (or cutting list) log.
 Production logs are used by retailers to project and produce specific types and amounts of steaks and roasts needed in a production cycle.
 A fall-out benefit of production logs is that they collect the source material of any bench trim that may have been produced by the retailer while fabricating steaks and roasts for the refrigerated display case.
 For those retailers grinding bench trim, this becomes the easiest way to collect the necessary data.
 Production logs or cutting lists will need to contain the supplier establishment number, manufacturer's name of the primal, and pack date and lot number of the primal.
 (Note: Beef packers will reuse lot numbers.
 However, documenting both the lot number and pack date or use by date for a source material would make the lot number generally unique.)
 Retailers will then need to file together both the production log and grind log for record keeping.
 The Sample Primal Production Log for Retail Food Establishments on page three shows the pertinent information that must be tracked on a production log if an establishment is grinding in-store produced bench trim and/or pull back material.

+- v.
 Except for those records that relate to in-store ground products that are under current investigation or could be considered a possible cause of illness, completed grinding and production logs need to be maintained for a minimum of 90 days.
 All such records should be accessible within 24 hours but do not have to be maintained on-site.